 Child Poverty Statistics

-Stats NZ released the official child poverty rates for the year ended June 2021 on 24 February 2022.
+Stats NZ released the official child poverty rates for the year ended June 2022 on 23 March 2023.
 These statistics track progress towards the Government's child poverty targets against the 2017/18 baseline data.
-The data shows that, on all the measures, child poverty has continued to trend downwards.
+The data shows that eight out of nine of the child poverty measures are statistically significantly lower than the 2017/18 baseline year.
+Last year, there were only five measures that had moved a statistically significant amount.

 - Read the media release